 Longines Art Deco cushion cased wristwatch, 1927

-This is a stunning Longines Art-Deco cushion cased wristwatch dating from 1927 with a 14k gold case.
+This is a stunning Longines Art-Deco cushion-cased wristwatch dating from 1927 with a 14k gold case.
 It is an eye-catching timepiece with its vivid yellow gold case and a dial that has aged beautifully.
 The luminescent paint on the dial is remarkably intact for a watch of this age.
-The case is noticeably smaller…Read more
+The case is noticeably smaller than…Read more

 What is a vintage “tool watch”?